arpitmx/DOOLANG/README.md

 # DOOLANG
- Java based logo like compiler.
+ DOOLANG is a Java based logo like language.